UsuarioDelNet/487FinalProject/README.md

 - The 3 new `s_score` signals were summed and score was set to their value, and sent to the VGA_Top file.

 #### Colors
-- The red, blue, and green signals were changed from 3-bit and 2-bit vectors to 4-bit vectors in line with the color signals in the pong lab.
+- The `red`, `blue`, and `green` signals were changed from 3-bit and 2-bit vectors to 4-bit vectors in line with the color signals in the pong lab.
 - The structure of the color declarations were changed; in the prior code both OR and NOT OR declarations were used, whereas now only OR declarations are used.
 - Frog color was changed from black to green.
 - Background color was changed from green to black.